 This also calls for creating a solid financial plan for the next year to keep your money game strong.
-So here are some tips to help you with year-end financial planning
+So here are some tips to help you with year-end financial planning.

-It may so happen that until now you may have been investing in traditional financial avenues like FDs and PPFs.
-While it’s good to have them in your portfolio, if you are looking for accelerated wealth creation, mutual funds are your best bet.
-It is one of the few instruments that can offer you inflation-beating returns.
-There are a wide variety of funds you can choose based on how much risk you want to take and whether your goals are long term or short term.
+You can choose a wide variety of funds based on how much risk you want to take and whether your goals are long-term or short-term.
 Remember, any time is a good time to invest if you enter with the right expectations and a sound strategy.
 All you need to do is take the first step.
-Check out a few online investing platforms that are suited for novice investors such as you.
-They can provide you with the requisite resources that can help you make the right investment decisions.
+Then, check out a few online investing platforms suited for novice investors like you.
+They can provide the requisite resources to help you make the right investment decisions.

 While you reflect on the passing year and plan, take a minute to appreciate the financial milestones you have achieved, and note the lows.
 Then, please make a new plan factoring all variables and stick to it.
 However, ensure your plan is flexible enough to accommodate occasional splurges so that you don't feel guilty about indulging yourself and your family.